Media-Bias-Analysis-Group/frontend-challenge/README.md

 Please include a README with setup instructions, and any tests or other documentation you created as part of your solution.

-We also recommend you to use [create-react-app](https://github.com/facebook/create-react-app)  in order not to make basic configuration yourself.
+In case you use React, we also recommend you to use [create-react-app](https://github.com/facebook/create-react-app)  in order not to make basic configuration yourself.

 You can use frameworks or packages as long as you can explain to us why you chose them.